RE Intent Statement

 The children at Fawbert and Barnard’s Primary enjoy learning about other religions and why people, choose or choose not to follow a religion.
 Through their learning, the children are able to make links between their own lives and those of others in their community and in the wider world.
 Religious Education provides for cross-curricular learning.
 Children can explore links with PSHE, Geography and Science.
 Our children are developing an understanding of other people’s cultures and ways of life, which they are then able to communicate to the wider community.

 Religious Education, offers our children the means by which to understand how other people choose to live and to understand why they choose to live in that way.
 As such, R.E. is invaluable in an ever changing and shrinking world.
+It is important to recognise religion portrayal in the media and society in order for us to respond to stereotyping and misconceptions caused by misrepresentation.

 We measure the impact of our curriculum through the following methods: